 We encourage you to send in your sample as soon as you have activated your kit.
 This will ensure that your test results are returned as quickly as possible.

-If collecting your sample at home, before mailing back your sample to OneOme, it is important to activate your kit either online at www.oneome.com/activate or by calling (844)-663-6635.
+If collecting your sample at home, it is important to activate your kit either online at ONEOME.COM/ACTIVATE or by calling (844)-663-6635 before mailing back your sample to OneOme.
 Activation is required before we can process your sample at the OneOme lab.
 You will need the barcode number located on the tube to activate your kit.

-If collecting your sample at home, your kit must be activated before we can begin processing your sample in the OneOme lab.
-Please contact support to activate your kit.
+If you collected your sample at home, your kit must be activated before we can begin processing your sample in the OneOme lab.
+Please contact SUPPORT@oneome.com to activate your kit.
 If we receive your sample and it has not been activated we will contact you to complete the activation step.

 OneOme offers a self-pay option for $249.
 Additionally, we offer insurance billing.
 In some cases the patient self-pay price will be less than the insurance billing price.
 If you choose to submit your insurance information, we will assess your insurance plan to determine what we believe will be the lowest payment option for you.
 Please visit our BILLING PAGE for more information on the cost of the RightMed test.

 Your doctor may also choose to bill you for the test directly.
 In this case, we recommend you check with your clinic to see if there will be any additional charges beyond the $249.